StevenVB12/stevenvb12.github.io/_posts/2023-03-30-PAN-genomics.md

 ### 1. Introduction

-In this tutorial we will align a piece of chromosome of two <i>Heliconius</i> butterfly species that includes the <i>optix</i> gene into a <strong>pan genome alignment</i>.
+In this tutorial we will align a piece of chromosome of two <i>Heliconius</i> butterfly species that includes the <i>optix</i> gene into a <strong>pan genome alignment</strong>.
+A pan genome refers to the complete set of genomic sequences shared by all individuals of a species, as well as the variable genomic sequences that are unique to specific individuals or subpopulations.

 The <i>optix</i> gene codes for a  transcription factor that plays a key role in the development of red color pattern elements.
 We will use <strong>Minimap2</strong> to identify genomic intervals with significant resemblance between the two species and use <strong>R</strong> to visualize this alignment.
 Additionally, we will add <strong>Transposable Element (TE)</strong> annotations and <strong>chromatin accessibility</strong> profiles ([ATAC-seq](https://emea.illumina.com/techniques/popular-applications/epigenetics/atac-seq-chromatin-accessibility.html)) of developing head and wing tissues to this plot.

-This tutorial follows up on the figure we built in the [Minimap2 genome alignment tutorial](/_posts/2023-03-30-Minimap2-alignment.md).
+This tutorial follows up on the figure we built in the [Minimap2 genome alignment tutorial](https://stevenvb12.github.io/misc/2023/03/30/Minimap2-alignment.html).

 The final result should look like this: